2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 Methodology

-This report draws on TechnologyChecker.io's proprietary technology detection infrastructure combined with industry research:
+This report draws on TechnologyChecker.io's proprietary technology detection infrastructure combined with industry research.
+For a broader look at how the technology intelligence industry is evolving, see our comprehensive market overview.

 Primary Data Source: Weekly crawls across 50+ million domains, detecting technology installations through HTTP headers, JavaScript libraries, DNS records, and HTML patterns.